MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 ## Architecture

 :::image type="complex" source="../media/devsecops-in-github-data-flow.png" alt-text="Architecture diagram highlighting the security checks that run in various GitHub and Azure components in a GitHub DevSecOps environment." border="false":::
    Architecture diagram highlighting security checks that run in a GitHub DevSecOps environment.
-Azure AD authenticates developers; Codespaces run security scans; GitHub Actions test security and encrypt sensitive data; Azure Policy, Azure Security Center, and Azure Monitor evaluate deployed software for risks.
+After Azure AD authenticates developers, Codespaces run security scans.
+GitHub Actions then test security and encrypt sensitive data.
+In production, Azure Policy, Azure Security Center, and Azure Monitor evaluate deployed software for risks.
 :::image-end:::
 *Download an [.svg][DevSecOps in GitHub svg] of this architecture.*

 1. When developers access GitHub resources, GitHub redirects them to Azure Active Directory (Azure AD) for SAML authentication.
-In a single sign-on (SSO) procedure, the [Microsoft Authenticator app][Microsoft Authenticator] then uses [FIDO2 security keys][FIDO2 security keys] for strong, passwordless authentication aligned with the latest specifications of the [Fast Identity Online (FIDO) Alliance][FIDO Alliance].
+In a single sign-on (SSO) procedure, the [Microsoft Authenticator app][Microsoft Authenticator] then uses FIDO2 strong authentication.
+The passwordless [FIDO2 security keys][FIDO2 security keys] align with the latest [Fast Identity Online (FIDO) Alliance][FIDO Alliance] specifications.
 1. Developers begin working on tasks in Codespaces.
 Organized into containers, these pre-built development environments provide correctly configured IDEs that are equipped with required security scanning extensions.
 1. When developers commit new code, GitHub Actions automatically scan the code to quickly find vulnerabilities and coding errors.
 1. Pull requests (PRs) trigger code builds and automated testing through GitHub Actions.
 GitHub encrypts secrets and credentials at rest and obfuscates these entries in logs.